DevOps-Cert/ToastNoMore/Sitecore/SitecoreItemBuckets.md

 #Item Buckets

 ### Scope
 To help understand and define an Item Bucket strategy for sitecore for an intranet portal site with a list of personal profile pages.
+Note a better way to probably handle this scenario is through the experience database xdb https://sitecore-community.github.io/docs/xDB/the-xdb-contact/

 ### Categorisations
 !IMPORTANT Buckets generate URLs.
 There maximum URL length is **2,083** characters in Internet Explorer https://support.microsoft.com/en-us/kb/208427